Skip to docs navigation

 Measuring Electricity

 Electricity voltage potentials or gradients work in a similar way.
-For example if you rub you hands on a carpet a voltage potential in relation to a metal door knob not touching the carpet is created.
+For example, if you rub you hands on a carpet a voltage potential in relation to a metal door knob not touching the carpet is created.
 When you touch the door knob and feel a static electricity shock the voltage potential or difference between your hand and the door knob is equalled out.
-The spark can be thought of as the light in a light bulb or the work of motor.
-One there is no remaining voltage potential then current can’t flow.
+The spark can be thought of as the light in a light bulb or the current supplied to a motor.
+Once there is no remaining voltage potential then current can’t flow.
 If you’re hand was a cell phone battery it would now be out of juice and no current would flow to the phone to use that sweet, sweet internet.

 The phone needs to be charged to keep working and the power plant needs to be “charged” to keep sending electricity to the wall receptacle to charge the phone.
 Fuel or an energy source is converted to a voltage potential at the power plant to keep everything going.
 If a higher voltage potential isn’t created then there won’t be any current flow and we will just have electricity “puddles” on the ground and now more cat videos.

-Current can flow through solids or liquids.
-Liquids need something to transfer the electron for current to flow.
+Current can flow through solids or impure liquids.
+Liquids need something to transfer the electrons for current to flow such as ions.
 Your body uses electric current flow to stay alive and you need salts and electrolytes to function properly.
-This is also why you shouldn’t dry your hair I’m the shower, for multiple reasons.
+This is also why you shouldn’t dry your hair in the shower, for multiple reasons.

 Electricity doesn’t just flow freely, it is slowed down by resistance.
+Ohms measure the resistance of an object to the flow of electrons.
 Your hand and the door knob has resistance.
 Metal wires generally have low resistance so current flows well through wires.
 As a general rule, a thinner wire has more resistance than a thick wire, and a longer wire has more resistance than a shorter wire

 Ohm’s Law